vitorarins/estafette-extension-npm-audit/README.md

 ### Dev-level
 This is the same as [Level](#level).
 But for the `devDependencies` from your `package.json`

+Besides the previously listed allowed values it also allows value `none` in order to completely disable the check.

 ### Workspace
 The Slack workspace you use.